neuralnexus/sce-pay/README.md

 deploys a Cloudflare Worker; Cloudflare Cron, Browser Run, and a Durable Object then operate without a computer left online.

+This is necessary because SCE does not allow credit cards for autopay.
+Shame!

 The project is independent of and not endorsed by Southern California Edison or Cloudflare.